What the Hell Happened to Volusion? Complaints, Issues, Negative Reviews, Bankruptcy and Chapter 11

 We’ll talk about both of those platforms in greater detail shortly as we compare them to Volusion.

 I’ll say it again.
-The new pricing of Volusion is outright crazy.
+The new Volusion pricing policy is outright crazy.

-They claim to have improved so many things to justify the price.
+They claim to have improved so many things to justify the fees Volusion charges.
 But they are essentially offering the same system for more money.

 We have some clients who used to pay $700, which is reasonable, but still high compared to alternative options.
-However, now they are being asked to pay $5,000 per month.
+However, now they are being asked to pay a $5,000 monthly fee.

-A jump so significant is outrageous and can’t be justified, especially when there are still so many problems with the software.
+A jump so significant is outrageous and can’t be justified, especially when there are still so many problems with the software and Volusion site.

 Volusion Versus BigCommerce